-- Dairy products is the main produce from the area.
-Other features include the splendid Pukekura Park with 21 ha of gardens, lakes and streams; Brooklands Park with an outdoor theatre; Barrett Domain with a wonderful stand of kauri; as well as the world-famous Bird Sanctuary and Pukeiti Rhododendron Trust Park.
+Dairy products are the main export from the area.
+Other features include the Pukekura Park (with 21 hectares of gardens, lakes and streams), Brooklands Park (with an outdoor theatre), Barrett Domain (with a wonderful stand of kauri/Agathis australis), as well as the world-famous Bird Sanctuary and Pukeiti Rhododendron Trust Park.

-- Behind the port of New Plymouth was a hill named Pukeariki that was a burial place for principal chiefs of the region.
+Behind Port New Plymouth (locode NZNPL) was a hill named Pukeariki that was a burial place for principal chiefs of the region.
 The first European settlers in the area were whalers and they established themselves in 1828 at Ngamotu Beach.
 Subsequent settlement emerged in 1841 when Plymouth Company (subsidiary of New Zealand Company) laid out the town.

-- Next to the foreshore is Puke Ariki – the first in the world purpose-built, fully integrated museum, library & information centre.
-Nearby is the contemporary art museum Len Lye Centre which includes a purpose-built centre next to the gallery housing the collection of kinetic artist and film maker Len Lye.
-It opened in 2015 and made New Plymouth a world centre for Len Lye.
+Next to the foreshore is Puke Ariki – the first in the world purpose-built, fully integrated museum, library and information center.
+Nearby is the contemporary art museum Len Lye Centre which includes a purpose-built center next to the gallery housing the collection of kinetic artist and filmmaker Len Lye.
+It opened in 2015 and made New Plymouth a world center for Len Lye.
 The museum is the world's first to be dedicated to one person.

-- Coastal Walkway is a 13-kilometre path which forms an expansive promenade stretching almost the entire length of New Plymouth, from Bell Block mouth to Port Taranaki.
-The pathway includes Te Rewa Rewa Bridge and is best for walking, running, skating and cycling.
-It has won many awards, including 2008 Cycle Friendly Award for the best cycle facility in New Zealand.
+Coastal Walkway is a 13-km / 8-mi long path forming an expansive promenade stretching almost the entire length of New Plymouth - from Bell Block to Port Taranaki.
+The pathway includes Te Rewa Rewa Bridge and is used for walking, running, skating, cycling.
+It has won many awards, including 2008's Cycle Friendly Award for the NZ's best cycle facility.

 - Cruise Industry